-Within literary studies, we have three basic definitions of genre: formula, marketing, and rhetoric.
-Let’s start with the first on the list—formula.
+Within literary studies, we have three basic definitions of genre: Formula, marketing, and rhetoric.

-I’m sure you’ve thought about genre as formula before.
+You may have thought about genre as a formula before.
 This is the idea that a genre includes a bunch of formulas or conventions, and if we pick up a work in a stated genre, we know what to expect.
-If we pick up a mystery novel, for example, we can be pretty confident that we’ll get at least one murder early on, that we’ll follow the investigation and deductions of a detective who is brilliant but perhaps a bit flawed, and that in the end we’ll learn the identity of the person or persons who committed the dastardly deed.
+If we pick up a mystery novel, for example, we can be pretty confident that we’ll get at least one murder early on, that we’ll follow the investigation and deductions of a detective who is brilliant but perhaps a bit flawed, and in the end, we’ll learn the identity of the person or persons who committed the dastardly deed.
 Within a genre, there are constitutive features—things that a narrative must include to be considered part of the genre—as well as common conventions—features that appear often but not always.

 This is a transcript from the video series Great Utopian and Dystopian Works of Literature.
 Watch it now, on The Great Courses Plus.

 We need to have a way to see the utopia.
-So, one of the most common conventions is the visitor trope, where you have a place, separated in time or space, you have a well-functioning society that you can describe in terms of its philosophies, its politics, its economics.
+One of the most common conventions is the visitor trope, where you have a place, separated in time or space, with a well-functioning society that can be described in terms of its philosophies, its politics, and its economics.
 Then you have a visitor who acts as a liaison between the reader and the utopian community.
-Actually, it’s often three visitors who can provide three different perspectives on the society.
+It’s often three visitors who can provide three different perspectives on the society.

-And finally, a work of utopia must be aware of its own contradictions.
-Any literary work of utopia is not strictly earnest: follow us, you will find this wonderful place, we will live in perfect harmony forever.
-No no no. Some utopias are outright satirical—what Tom Moylan, an extremely prolific scholar of utopian studies, calls a critical utopia.
-But even the most earnest utopia–what Moylan calls a classical utopia—has a paradox at its center, and it knows it.
+Finally, a work of utopia must be aware of its own contradictions.
+Any literary work of utopia is not strictly earnest: Follow us, you will find this wonderful place, and we will live in perfect harmony forever.
+No. Some utopias are outright satirical—what Tom Moylan, an extremely prolific scholar of utopian studies, calls a critical utopia.
+But even the most earnest utopia—what Moylan calls a classical utopia—has a paradox at its center, and it knows it.
 There is no way to set up a perfect society, so the enterprise is always doomed even from its beginning, and yet a lot of us think it’s an important enterprise despite that.

 Learn more about the definition and origin of the word utopia

-The second approach to genre is its practical application: marketing.
+The second approach to genre is its practical application: Marketing.
 If we were to design a bookstore from scratch, we would use genre as a way to organize our products, to help consumers easily find the types of books they are looking for.
-So, in a bookstore or library—real or virtual—we would have a fairly small utopia section.
-We might put it near politics or philosophy or self-help.
+In a bookstore or library—real or virtual—we would have a fairly small utopia section.
+We might place it near politics, philosophy, or self-help.
 We would say things like, “If you like Edward Bellamy’s wildly popular nineteenth-century utopia, Looking Backward, you might want to join a Bellamy Club and start a socialist commune.”

-And right next to the utopia section would probably be a much larger dystopia section.
-Because really, people interested in a better world are quite probably also interested in a worse world—in various imaginings of what could happen if no one attempts to build a better world.
-And then you might say, “People who enjoy dystopia might also enjoy apocalypse.
-It’s a bit more cataclysmic, but it can act as exactly the same kind of cautionary tale.”
+Right next to the utopia section would probably be a much larger dystopia section.
+Realistically, people interested in a better world are probably also interested in a worse world—in various imaginings of what could happen if no one attempts to build a better world.
+You then might say, “People who enjoy dystopia might also enjoy apocalypse.
+It’s a bit more cataclysmic, but it can act as the same kind of cautionary tale.”

 Learn more about the origins of the utopian genre

-The third approach to genre is the most complex: the rhetorical approach to genre.
-Carolyn Miller’s definition is the one a lot of us refer to when we think about genre rhetorically, where genre is “typified rhetorical actions based in recurrent situations.”
-This means that a genre develops in response to a specific situation, a specific problem or anxiety in the world.
+The third approach to genre is the most complex: The rhetorical approach.
+Carolyn Miller’s definition is the one many of us refer to when we think about genre rhetorically, where genre is “typified rhetorical actions based in recurrent situations.”
+This means that a genre develops in response to a specific situation, a specific problem, or anxiety in the world.
 The genre, with its recognizable conventions, is a way of addressing or responding to that anxiety.

 Under this framework, utopia and dystopia represent two different rhetorical responses, often to the same social anxiety.
-Say we are afraid of technological advancements, an anxiety at the basis of many of the texts we’ll be examining in this course.
-Utopia is one rhetorical response—it describes a society in which those anxieties have been dealt with, a society in a different place or time in which whatever technology under scrutiny is either less present or less terrifying or both.
-Rhetorically, it functions as a blueprint: we can solve this problem if we take steps a, b, and c.
+Say we are afraid of technological advancements, an anxiety that is the basis of many of the texts in this category.
+Utopia is one rhetorical response—it describes a society in which those anxieties have been dealt with, a society in a different place or time in which whatever technology under scrutiny is either less present, less terrifying, or both.
+Rhetorically, it functions as a blueprint: We can solve this problem if we take steps a, b, and c.

-But in the end, I think, we’ll find that although utopia and dystopia are both partly about fear, they’re mostly about hope.
+But in the end, we’ll find that although utopia and dystopia are both partly about fear, they’re mostly about hope.